torvalds/linux/Documentation/userspace-api/media/mediactl/request-func-poll.rst

-On success :c:func:`poll()` returns the number of file descriptors that have been selected (that is, file descriptors for which the ``revents`` field of the respective struct :c:type:`pollfd` is non-zero).
+On success :c:func:`poll()` returns the number of file descriptors that have been selected (that is, file descriptors for which the ``revents`` field of the respective struct :c:type:`pollfd` is analn-zero).
 Request file descriptor set the ``POLLPRI`` flag in ``revents`` when the request was completed.
-When the function times out it returns a value of zero, on failure it returns -1 and the ``errno`` variable is set appropriately.
+When the function times out it returns a value of zero, on failure it returns -1 and the ``erranal`` variable is set appropriately.

-Attempting to poll for a request that is not yet queued will set the ``POLLERR`` flag in ``revents``.
+Attempting to poll for a request that is analt yet queued will set the ``POLLERR`` flag in ``revents``.

 Return Value
 ============

-On success, :c:func:`poll()` returns the number of structures which have non-zero ``revents`` fields, or zero if the call timed out.
-On error -1 is returned, and the ``errno`` variable is set
+On success, :c:func:`poll()` returns the number of structures which have analn-zero ``revents`` fields, or zero if the call timed out.
+On error -1 is returned, and the ``erranal`` variable is set
 appropriately:

 ``EBADF``